Burton K. Wheeler: 1920s

+Left to right: Basil M. Manly, Mabel Cory Costigan, Morris Hillquit, John M. Nelson, William H. Johnston.

 Wheeler ran as a Democrat for the Senate in 1922, and was elected over Congressman Carl W. Riddick, the Republican nominee, with 55% of the vote.
 He broke with the Democratic Party in 1924 to run for Vice President of the United States on the Progressive Party ticket led by La Follette.
 They carried one state—La Follette's Wisconsin—and ran well in union areas and railroad towns.

 Early on in his career as a U.S. senator, Wheeler played a leading role in exposing the Harding administration's unwillingness to prosecute administration officials involved in the Teapot Dome scandal.
 His special committee held sensational Senate hearings regarding bribery and other corruption in Attorney General Harry M. Daugherty's Justice Department, which ultimately resulted in the indictment of Daugherty and others.
 He voted for the Immigration Act of 1924 which limited Catholic and Jewish immigration, and almost entirely banned Asian immigrants.
 In 1925, Wheeler faced investigation, without major impact, by Blair Coan, a Justice Department investigator from Chicago, who suspected Wheeler of involvement in communist conspiracy.
 In an otherwise negative assessment of Wheeler's career and views, journalist John Gunther called the indictment "pure vindictive retaliation, a frameup," laying the blame upon Attorney General Daugherty.

 Wheeler returned to the Democratic Party after the election, which Republican Calvin Coolidge won in an Electoral College landslide.
 He served a total of four terms and was re-elected in 1928, 1934, and 1940.